-28 May issuers set off interest payments on their securities against their tax liability?
+May issuers set off interest payments on their securities against their tax liability?
 Are there any special considerations for the high-yield market?

 Interest payments are generally deductible as normal business expenses subject to certain exceptions and limitations.

 Interest relating to exempt income is generally not deductible up to the exempt income derived during the same year or may be subject to recapture rules.

 Interest deduction limitation rules apply to exceeding borrowing costs, in accordance with the law implementing Directive (EU) 2016/1164 laying down rules against tax avoidance practices that directly affect the functioning of the internal market (ATAD 1).
-Exceeding borrowing costs are defined as the tax deductible borrowing costs that are in excess of the taxable interest revenues and other economically equivalent taxable income of the taxpayer.
-The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of (1) 30 per cent of the taxpayer's net revenues before interest, tax, depreciation, and amortisation (EBITDA) or (2) $\ensuremath{\mathfrak{C}}$ 3 million.
+Exceeding borrowing costs are defined as the deductible borrowing costs that are in excess of the taxable interest revenues and other economically equivalent taxable income of the taxpayer.
+The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of 30 per cent of the taxpayer's net revenues before interest, tax, depreciation and amortisation, or €3 million.
 Exceeding borrowing costs not deductible in a tax period may be carried forward without time limitation.

 Luxembourg has implemented the anti-hybrid rules contained in Directive (EU) 2017/952 as regards hybrid mismatches with third countries (ATAD 2) into its domestic law.
-Under these rules, the deduction of an expense (such as interest) is denied when, by virtue of a difference in the legal qualification of a financial instrument or undertaking (ie, hybrid mismatch), an arrangement structured between the Luxembourg taxpayer and a related party, leads to one of the following situations:
+Under these rules, the deduction of a payment, expense or loss (such as interest) is denied when, by virtue of a difference in the legal qualification of a financial instrument or undertaking (ie, hybrid mismatch), a transaction between the Luxembourg taxpayer and a related party or a structured arrangement leads to one of the following situations: